JoySkipper/GBT_RFI_Analysis_Tool/README.md

 ## Step 4: total_energy_calculator.py

 Run this to calculate the total energy of the frequency range given by the text files in step 1.
+Note this assumes the area and aperture efficiency of the GBT.

 Run as: